xhtsansiro/A_Dynamical-System-Approach-to-Shared-Control/Robot_Control/README.md

 * `go_home`:    move the robot to its homing position.
 * `Record`:     teleoperate the robot with the haptic device in free mode, normally used for collecting the first demonstration.
 * `Guidance`:   execute target-reaching task under the guidance from VSDS controller.
-* `Restart`:    change the haptic device to free mode, the user can move the robot to any new starting positions with the haptic device.
+* `Restart`:    set the haptic device to free mode, the user can move the robot to any new starting positions with the haptic device.
 * `Compare`:    start the user-study, where different controllers are compared in a target-reaching task.
 * `Fix_point`:    Move the robot to a pre-defined position.